sematext/docs/docs/synthetics/using-the-api.md

 ## Get a single Monitor for an App

-To get information on a single monitor for an App, the API can be triggered by sending a HTTP request with the below configuration:
+To get information on a single monitor for an App, the API can be triggered by sending an HTTP request with the below configuration:

 | Region | Endpoint
 | --- | --- |